+Constantly updated, our Facebook feed offers stories, videos, advice, humour, quotable quotes, cartoons, quirky photographs and more.

+FOLLOW US @ReadersDigestAsia

+EDITOR'S NOTE

-Share the love Have a special someone or occasion to celebrate?
-We'll help you find the perfect gift.
-Visit us in-store, online or make a virtual appointment at a time convenient for you. michael hill we're for love EDITOR'S NOTE The Benefits of a Gentle Recovery "YOU SHOULD TAKE IT EASY," is a common response we all offer to friends and family recovering from an illness or injury.
+The Benefits of a Gentle Recovery

+"YOU SHOULD TAKE IT EASY," is a common response we all offer to friends and family recovering from an illness or injury.
 "Don't try to do too much."
 But paying lip service to this advice really doesn't help anyone.
-In 'Re-kindling Convalescence' (page 86) we look at how recovering from an illness is a stage of being sick, and should be taken seriously.
+In 'Re-kindling Convalescence' (page 56) we look at how recovering from an illness is a stage of being sick, and should be taken seriously.
 It's a stage society valued one hundred years ago; a stage where you're neither sick nor well.
 You're 'repairing' from the illness and its treatment, but not quite ready to return to the ordinary pace of life and work.
 With many COVID-19 survivors reporting a long struggle to get back to full recovery, perhaps the value of convalescing may find its way into mainstream thinking once again.
 Could this be what's needed to kickstart a new age of slow healing?

-For those of us who find maths a bit of a challenge, 'Anybody Can Learn Anything' (page 52) by John Mighton offers a wonderful insight - all is not lost!
+For those of us who find maths a bit of a challenge, 'Anybody Can Learn Anything' (page 44) by John Mighton offers a wonderful insight - all is not lost!
 Himself a mathematician who mastered the discipline only after leaving school, Mighton draws on his own experience to urge people not to give up on maths - rather, to think of the subject as being accessible to learners of all ages.
+Something lovers

-Something lovers of sudoku (page 150) are happy to confirm.
+of sudoku (page 122) are happy to confirm.
 We hope you enjoy the other stories in our March issue.
 Write to us to share your feedback.
 Happy reading,

+Louise

+LOUISE WATERSON Editor-in-Chief